rjkviegas/fruit-machine/README.md

 ## Notes
 - Overall I have enjoyed my first experience using Python
-- Enjoyed refactoring, using polymorphism and a Factory Method for the PrizeCalculatorprize calculaton
+- Enjoyed refactoring, using polymorphism and a Factory Method for the prize calculation
-- Pleased with overall code coverage of 90+%
+- Pleased with overall code coverage of 90+% and can now more thoroughly test (unit)
-- Enjoyed using recursive calls for checking the win conditions
+- Enjoyed using recursion for checking the win conditions of the turns
-- Enjoyed using `super` in constructor in FourReelsTurn class

 ## Design Plan